1. Can a Betta fish live in a vase?

 Bettas love to eat!
 Overfeeding can easily become a problem because they are always begging for food.
 You should feed a Betta twice a day .
 If you keep feeding, the Betta will of course keep eating!
 The ideal times to feed are once in the morning and once early evening.
 Bettas like to eat a wide variety of food.
 Giving them varied balanced diet will go a long way to keeping them healthy.
 They like to eat:

 These foods can be fed as live food or frozen food.
-If you use frozen food be sure to defrost it before giving it to your Betta fish.
-Do not use hot water to defrost the frozen food otherwise the water will cook it.
+If you use frozen foods do not use hot water to defrost the frozen food otherwise the water will cook it.
 Freeze dried food is another option, but should only be fed as a treat.
 It can cause bloat if the Betta is fed too much and too often.

 4. Can a Betta fish live with other fish?

-Bettas can generally live with other peaceful community fish; however, there are never any guarantees.
+Bettas can generally live with other peaceful community fish if the tank is large enough; however, there are never any guarantees.
 Bettas can be very aggressive even with other fish.
 They are very territorial.
 The introduction should be done slowly and carefully.
 Some good tank mates are usually Platies, female guppies and Corys to name but a few.
 For more in-depth information visit...Can Betta Fish live with other fish.

 5. Do Betta fish need a heater?